Freeway (1996 film): Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Critics lauded the film's hard-edged satire and performances.
 Film critic Roger Ebert gave Freeway three and a half stars out of four and stated, "Like it or hate it (or both), you have to admire its skill, and the over-the-top virtuosity of Reese Witherspoon and Kiefer Sutherland."
-It received "Two Thumbs Up" on Siskel and Ebert At the Movies.
+It received "Two Thumbs Up" from Ebert and Gene Siskel on At the Movies.
 Joe Baltake of The Sacramento Bee gave Freeway four stars out of four and called it "a wild, audacious drive-in attraction that takes the 'high' from 'highbrow' and the 'low' from 'lowdown' and shakes them up".
 Mick LaSalle of the San Francisco Chronicle gave Freeway four stars out of four and said that it was "rude in the way the truth is rude—only funnier".
 Margaret A. McGurk wrote for The Cincinnati Enquirer that "I didn't particularly want to like Freeway, but I couldn't help myself.
 Reese Witherspoon made me."

-The film was not a success at the box office, but has achieved a cult following over the years through home video and HBO airings from fans who praise its satire, camp style, and Witherspoon's performance.
+The film was not a success at the box office but has achieved a cult following over the years through home video and HBO airings from fans who praise its satire, camp style, and Witherspoon's performance.